phelixjuma/loan-amortization/README.md

 Installation
 ============

-    composer require phelix/LoanAmortization
+    composer require phelix/loan-amortization

 How To test
 ===========

-the test is more of a visualization tool than an actual test.
+The test is more of a visualization tool than an actual test.

     vendor/bin/phpunit test

 # Documentation

-for more details on amortization, check [Loan Amortization](https://www.extension.iastate.edu/agdm/wholefarm/html/c5-93.html)
+As you go through the sample code samples, please note that anywhere with periods, the period types can take any of the
+values: **days**, **weeks**, **months** and **years** .
+Everything in lower case and plural.

 ## 1. Flat Interest Rate